abogacki/jMeterUI/README.md

 Builds and runs the app in development mode at once.

+## How to use it?

+- To upload new test, log in to your account, and upload file `.csv` file by clicking UPLOAD button.
+- Explore test results, calculate median, mode, percentiles and more in the stats tab
+- Analyze response success rate and request time overview with charts
+- Compare tests

+## Admin

+To log into admin account navigate to `localhost:8080/keystone/`.
+Log in with default credentials listed in Database User model section.
+Admin panel enables basic CRUD on every resource of the app (e.g. Test, Request).

 ## Application schema

 Application uses Docker containers to serve three images with docker-compose.